 Emporium is a very small borough located in the state of Pennsylvania.
 With a population of 1,934 people and two constituent neighborhoods, Emporium is the 590th largest community in Pennsylvania.

-Emporium is a blue-collar town, with 38.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Emporium is a borough of sales and office workers, production and manufacturing workers, and managers.
-There are especially a lot of people living in Emporium who work in office and administrative support (15.16%), management occupations (13.66%), and sales jobs (7.99%).
+Emporium is a blue-collar town, with 40.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Emporium is a borough of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Emporium who work in office and administrative support (14.56%), management occupations (11.09%), and sales jobs (6.61%).

-Emporium is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Emporium doesn't have a public transportation system that people use for their commute.

 The people who call Emporium home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Emporium residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Emporium include Irish, Italian, English, and Polish.

 The most common language spoken in Emporium is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.